rrishi0309/-Children-s-Steps-Pediatric-Hospital---AI-Powered-Appointment-Feedback-System/README.md

 - Patient appointment booking through AI-driven dialogue
 - Role-based dashboards for patients and administrators
 - Feedback analytics and service insight tools
+- Secure patient portal with login and appointment history

-It is grounded in **Agentic AI** principles—designed to perceive, reason, and act.
+It is grounded in **Agentic AI** principles, designed to perceive, reason, and act.
 Ken AI behaves like a real assistant: asking follow-up questions, confirming data, and executing tasks once all info is verified.

-> ✅ **Agentic AI at Work**: This assistant doesn’t just reply—it makes decisions, populates forms, executes SQL queries, and adapts its responses based on context.
+> ✅ **Agentic AI at Work**: This assistant doesn’t just reply, it makes decisions, populates forms, executes SQL queries, and adapts its responses based on context.
 It’s more than a chatbot.

 ---